apetro/uw-it-design-system/README.md

 Clone the repository locally and run `bundler install` That's all there is to it.

+## Alternative getting started

+Good news: you can locally build and try out the documentation without locally installing Ruby, Bundler, Gem, Gulp, Hack, Cough, Spittle, Phlem, or, well, you get the idea.

+1. Install [Docker][].
+2. Navigate on the command line to the directory of this project.
+3. `docker-compose up`
+4. Tada!
+You can now locally try out the site at `localhost:8080/uw-it-design-system/`.

+All the tooling, all the building, happens contained in a tidy little Docker container with no impact on your local environment.

 ## Developing

 Ensure you have Jekyll installed on your machine: `jekyll -v`